Spring Garden Revival

 Cicero’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Boulevard District: Mature tree canopy, compacted Drummer silty clay loam, decades of thatch accumulation, poor drainage
+• Historic Boulevard District: Mature tree canopy, compacted Drummer silty clay loam, poorly drained soils, decades of thatch accumulation, high maintenance intensity

-• Grant Works Area: Post-WWII development, Kentucky bluegrass dominant, moderate compaction, seasonal water table fluctuations
+• Grant Works Area: Post-WWII development, moderate tree cover, Kentucky bluegrass dominant, high seasonal water table, frequent water ponding

-• Hawthorne Race Course Vicinity: Proximity to Des Plaines River and wetlands, stricter buffer zone regulations, periodic flooding
+• Hawthorne Race Course Vicinity: Proximity to Des Plaines River and wetlands, buffer zone regulations, periodic flooding, fine fescue in shaded areas

 4949 W. Cermak Road, Cicero, IL 60804